 Frequently asked questions about medical abortion (click to reveal answer):

 If you are currently breastfeeding, it is safe to have a medical abortion.
-Misoprostol is cleared from breast milk in 2 hours.
-However, breastfeeding after misoprostol may cause diarrhea in infants.
+However, breastfeeding after misoprostol may cause diarrhea in infants within 24 hours.

 Step 2: The health care provider will give the pregnant person a pack of 4 pills called misoprostol.
 It is important to keep these pills in a dark, dry, and cool place.
-After 24-28 hours of taking one tablet of mifepristone, the client will place 2 tablets of misoprostol into each cheek (4 tablets total).
+After 24-48 hours of taking one tablet of mifepristone, the client will place 2 tablets of misoprostol into each cheek (4 tablets total).
 They will leave the pills in their cheeks for 30 minutes.
 After 30 minutes, any pills remaining in the mouth need to be swallowed.
 Some people experience nausea, chills, vomiting, fever, and diarrhea as side effects of misoprostol.
-If any of these last longer than 24 hours after taking misoprostol, call WHC at 204 -947-2422 ext.
-200.
+If any of these last longer than 24 hours after taking misoprostol, call the Emergency On-Call number you were given at your appointment or proceed to the nearest emergency room.

 Step 3: After taking the medication, cramps and bleeding will begin.
 The pregnancy is usually expelled between 30 minutes and 4 hours after taking the 4 pills of misoprostol.
 Expect heavy bleeding (usually heavier than a period), severe cramps, and passing clots.
 Some clots may be as big as a lemon.
 Cramps and bleeding will intensify as the pregnancy is being passed.
 After the pregnancy has passed, you can expect to feel a lot better.
-If you saturate 4 large pads in 2 hours, call WHC at 204-947-2422 ext.
-200. This might be too much bleeding.
+If you saturate 4 large pads in 2 hours, call the emergency number you were given at your appointment or proceed to the nearest emergency room.
+This might be too much bleeding.

 Step 4: In the days following, the bleeding should slow down and the cramps should go away.
-If you are feeling feverish, sick, or if the bleeding continues or worsens, call WHC at 204-947-2422 ext.
-200.
+If you are feeling feverish, sick, or if the bleeding continues or worsens, call the Emergency On-Call number you were given at your appointment or proceed to the nearest emergency room.

 A medical abortion is usually completed within 48 hours.
 The pregnancy is usually passed between 30 minutes and 4 hours after taking the 2nd medication, misoprostol.
 Light bleeding may continue for up to 4 weeks.